CRSplitter/mean_squad/README.md

 2. A function does only one thing.
 Otherwise refactor the code into more functions.
 3. Leave two empty lines between functions.
 4. Use meaningful variable names.
 DO NOT USE x, y, x1, input1, input2, etc..
 You get the idea.
 5. Compound variable name should be seperated with a _.
-Ex) First Name -> first_name .
+Ex) First Name -> firstName .
 6. Functions are seperated into the controller side of things.
 DO NOT implement functions withing the routes.